 Patel lives and works in Mumbai.

-Bharati Kapadia was born in Mumbai in 1946 and studied at the Sir J.J.
-School of Applied Arts, Mumbai.
+Bharati Kapadia was born in Bombay in 1946 and studied at the J.J.
+School of Art.
 Her oeuvre is the result of a consistent search to arrive at an idiom capable of containing the sap of her experiences, which constitute the backbone of her existential and emotional strength.
-Through her art, she primarily seeks to invoke the emotional depths of the viewers, which would allow them to receive and respond to the play of multiple resonances, mediums, materials and techniques in her work.
+Through her art, she primarily seeks to invoke the emotional depths of the viewers, which would allow them to receive and respond to the play of multiple resonances, mediums, materials, and techniques in her work.

-She has presented lectures at art institutions and museums in India and abroad.
-Her work is in several collections in India, Austria, Germany, Switzerland, UK and USA.
+She has also presented lectures at art institutions and museums in India and abroad.
+Her work is in several collections in India, Austria, Germany, Switzerland, UK, and USA.

 Sudhir Patwardhan was born in 1949 in Poona.
 He is a self taught artist and a practicing radiologist.
 He began painting seriously in the 70’s when he moved to Bombay.
 Patwardhan’s works centers around one poetically monumental panorama of an urban and natural environment The human figure remains the center of his painterly universe.
 His early paintings of construction workers, rickshaw drivers and railway porters possess an expressive urgency.